Roqi-zhang/Hypersensitivity-AI-Project/dataset/README.md

 The full dataset on Hugging Face follows the same schema but contains many more examples.

-4. Data Sources & Collection
+## 4. Data Sources & Collection

 Physiological data are collected from wearable sensors (heart rate, HRV, GSR, temperature, breath rate, etc.) via Arduino and an integrated biosensor module.

 Dialogue data are constructed from:

-Simulated counseling-style conversations

-HSP-specific emotional scenarios
+Professional psychological corpus40%

+Empathetic dialogue40%

+General Dialogue20%

 Curated empathetic responses enriched with emojis for warmth

 All data used for training or demonstration in this project are de-identified.

-5. Ethics & Usage
+## 5. Ethics & Usage

 The dataset is intended for research and educational purposes only.